Stephen Jones

 Jones is a past president of the Dallas Chapter of the Young Presidents' Organization.
 He serves on the board of directors for Complexity Gaming as well as the Cotton Bowl Athletic Association.
 He also serves on the board for the Dallas Citizens Council and the Baylor Health Care System Foundation.
 He is a former member of the NFL's Business Ventures Committee, and he is also a member of the board of directors for Legends Hospitality - the joint stadium catering venture involving the Dallas Cowboys and the New York Yankees organizations that Jones was instrumental in creating.
 In the spring of 2015, Jones was inducted into the Arkansas Sports Hall of Fame.

 Jones was born in Danville, Arkansas and raised in Little Rock.
-He and his wife, Karen, live in Highland Park, Dallas and have four children.
+He and his wife, Karen, live in Highland Park, Dallas and have four children and one grandchild.